The Amazing Screw-On Head: TV pilot

 The 22-minute pilot differs from the comic mainly in that the characters are fleshed out with backstories.
 Rather than a master of languages, Emperor Zombie (David Hyde Pierce) is the first of Screw-On Head's (Paul Giamatti) manservants, who has turned to evil despite Screw-On Head's advice.
 Out of revenge for his first defeat, Zombie developed what he refers to as a "petty vengeance fetish", killing the seven replacement servants after him, and before Mr. Groin (Patton Oswalt), in gruesome ways.
 The pilot also featured Molly Shannon, Mindy Sterling, and Corey Burton in various roles as well.
-On July 12, 2006, The Amazing Screw-On Head TV pilot was aired online at scifi.com with a survey to decide whether or not the show went to series.
-According to Mike Mignola on the November 29, 2006 Fanboy Radio podcast, the series was not picked up by the Sci-Fi Channel.
+On August 20, 2006, The Amazing Screw-On Head TV pilot was aired online at scifi.com with a survey to decide whether or not the show went to series.
+The series was not picked up by the Sci-Fi Channel.
 The pilot was released on DVD on February 6, 2007.